haniye7122/YOLOv8-Object-Detection-in-Video/README.md

 `pip install ultralytics`<br>
 # Running the Code in anaconda prompt.<br>
 `Yolo task=detect mode=predict model=yolov8n.pt source =“path”`<br>
 ,change path to your video or image path.
+We used YOLOv8 model for detecting objects in a video of Elgoli park in Tabriz,Iran. <br>